 For a long time I have felt that musicians (and other artists) are showing a way forward to the world.
-One of the reasons why I've loved jazz since I was a young child is how individual expression is balanced with collaboration in an ensemble and how the music absorbs influences from people & music all over the world.
+One of the reasons why I've loved jazz since I was a young child is how individual expression is balanced with collaboration in an ensemble and how the music absorbs influences from people and music all over the world.
 As the great drummer Art Blakey famously said, "Jazz is not African.
 Jazz developed in this country as a kind of stew of various social and musical ingredients thrown together in a pot."
 As I think about jazz in this way, it inspires me with a message of hope for the world.

 At this stage in my life and in how my music has evolved, it is likely that I would no longer care for those earlier pieces.
 However, some of them might have stood the test of time and would be like meeting old friends again.
 Regardless, what's gone is gone.
 I am entirely happy to have all of the music that I have written since 1989...more than 30 years worth.
 When I think about the pieces that I no longer have, I can see how they served as a foundation for the music that came later.
-From this perspective, nothing is ever lost.

 UPDATE 2/9/2021: I just discovered that the score for Four Haiku Sketches is in the University of North Texas library.
 It is part of the Source: Music of the Avant-Garde collection.
 The score is in Series 2: unpublished scores. oversize, Set 1; Box 1 Barcode 711602.
 I contacted the UNT music library to request a copy of the score and will post an update when there is a reply.